“Any sufficiently advanced technology is indistinguishable from magic.” - Arthur C. Clarke

-- Value-added Services: In wake of fierce competition, the airlines can offer VR headset to passengers, enabling them to have a 3D experience of video content.
+- Value-added Services: In the wake of fierce competition, the airlines can offer VR headset to passengers, enabling them to have a 3D experience of video content.
 By equipping staff with wearable technology, they are empowered to communicate directly with the passengers, thereby avoiding unnecessary conflicts.

 - Streamlined Operations: Luggage remains a sore point in the travel experience of many customers.
 Not any longer.
 Now, passengers can locate their bags through their smartphone, or even better, the bags can locate you and send signals.
 By sensing the carousal the travelers are nearest to, the bag can make its way to them.
 By affixing RFID tags to the luggage, the travelers can find their real-time location and this doubles up as a security offering as well.

 - Easy Check-in and Check-out: One of the major time-consumers is the endless queues one is required to follow at each stage.
-As with the Amazon’s experimental store, passengers can buy a ticket/boarding pass via mobile, and can display it to scanners placed strategically so as to avoid queues.
-To take this further, one can even allow shopping at transportation hubs to happen via smartphone, so that people are not forced to possess cash for small purchases.
+As with Amazon’s experimental store, passengers can buy a ticket/boarding pass via mobile and can display it to scanners placed strategically so as to avoid queues.
+To take this further, one can even allow shopping at transportation hubs to happen via smartphone, so that people are not forced to possess the cash for small purchases.

-- Workforce Productivity: As we shift focus from customers to workforce, the advantages begin to shine brighter.
+- Workforce Productivity: As we shift focus from customers to the workforce, the advantages begin to shine brighter.
 Through the central Wi-Fi, the staff can be supplied with wearable technology, which in collusion with iBeacons can provide high-accuracy location-based services.
 It will enable them to allocate goods and locate passengers and help avoid bottlenecks.

 To illustrate an extreme example of IoT use, British Airways offers its passengers a happiness blanket, which is equipped to give staff a visual representation of their ‘meditative state’ during the trip.
-When someone emits stress or anxiety signal, their state of mind becomes manifest to staff which can take suitable measures to make them ‘happy’.
+When someone emits stress or anxiety signals, their state of mind becomes manifest to staff which can take suitable measures to make them ‘happy’.
 Way to go!